KangHuang/excel-services/README.md

 `sudp service apache2 restart`

-THen performing testing at localhost
+Then performing testing at localhost

 Note: The local testing version cannot provide IPN functions developed, i.e., the site can make a payment with PayPal but cannot receive IPN from PayPal server, hence cannot automatically authorize users' accessibility for a